This page explains how you can manage your errors in Error Reporting.

 Tip: Treat this list like an email inbox.
 Keep it clean and useful by fixing underlying errors, and/or muting those errors that are expected and recurring.

 Errors that are grouped together are usually very similar, so Error Reporting keeps only 1,000 samples and extrapolates the remaining information.
 To keep all occurrences of an error, consider exporting your logs to BigQuery so that future occurrences of the error are saved.

 For each sample, the UI shows the data that your application sends to

-Reporting.
-For example, Google App Engine standard provides useful metadata like useful metadata like the user agent and the URL of the request that led to the
+Error Reporting.
+For example, App Engine standard provides useful metadata like the user agent and the URL of the request that led to the